pytorch/rfcs/RFC-0001-torch-function-for-methods.md

     return func
 ```

-### Making `torch.Tensor._make_subclass` public API
-`torch.Tensor._make_subclass` will be renamed to `torch.Tensor.make_subclass`
+### Adding the `torch.Tensor.as_subclass` method
+The `torch.Tensor.as_subclass` method will be added, taking a single non-`self`
+argument: `cls`, the class for which an instance will be created with a view
-and it will become public API.
-This method will create an object that has the
+into the data of the original `Tensor`.
+It will become public API.
+This method
-same data pointer as the original object, which means that modifications to
+will create an object that has the same data pointer as the original object,
-this will be reflected in the original object.
-More or less, it will have the
+which means that modifications to this will be reflected in the original object.
-same effect as modifying an object's `__class__` attribute in Python.
+More or less, it will have the same effect as modifying an object's `__class__`
+attribute in Python.

 This method is already used in external libraries, and they may need it as a
 way to e.g. bypass the processing of `torch.Tensor.__torch_function__`